-Explore the eastern Baltic in depth, from the days of the Viking settlement to the centuries of struggle for dominance between Sweden and Russia, into the modern era, where great design and architecture make for compelling destinations.
+Explore the eastern Baltic in depth, from the days of the medieval Hanseatic trade network and the centuries of struggle for dominance between Sweden and Russia, into the modern era, where great design and architecture make for compelling destinations.
 This 17-day tour from Stockholm to St Petersburg combines visits to excellent collections, historical and architectural walking tours, and the quiet beauty of the Baltic landscape.
-The itinerary includes two crossings of the Baltic, a train journey into Russia from Helsinki, and an orchestral concert in the Sibelius Hall.
-An extension tour to Moscow is also available.
+The itinerary includes two crossings of the Baltic, a train journey into Russia from Helsinki, and a performance at the Riga Opera House.

-Stockholm’s Vasa museum, a testament to the country’s former maritime glory, as well as a selection of the city’s outstanding history and art museums
+Stockholm’s Vasa Museum, a testament to the country’s former maritime glory, and the historic capital of Uppsala

 The beauty of the Stockholm archipelago, surrounding the city and admired on our Baltic crossing

 Great Art Nouveau architecture in Riga, and the medieval old town of Tallinn